Issue(s): Daredevil #99

 The art by Sam Kweskin isn't very good and was probably a rush job.
 There's a very silly picture of Daredevil standing in a funny pose while he's mad at Hawkeye.

-Sam Kweskin previously went by the alias of Irv Wesley when he as a Silver Age horror artist, but the only other issues i have that feature his art are contemporary issues of the Sub-Mariner where he's helping out Bill Everett and one (very poorly received) issue of Marvel Premiere featuring Dr. Strange.
+Sam Kweskin previously went by the alias of Irv Wesley when he was a Silver Age horror artist, but the only other issues i have that feature his art are contemporary issues of the Sub-Mariner where he's helping out Bill Everett and one (very poorly received) issue of Marvel Premiere featuring Dr. Strange.

 The letters page in Daredevil #103 indicates that fan reaction to this issue wasn't very favorable.
 There's a quote from Steve Gerber saying he liked parts but wasn't happy with all of it.

 Chronological Placement Considerations: Continues from Avengers #110 and leads directly into Avengers #111.